 One try would decide this match.
 Ballymena go for one last assault through their powerful winger Gocher but he’s herded into touch just before the try line.

-A defensive line out and Armagh’s scrum half, Worth booted the ball into touch.
+A defensive line out and Armagh’s scrum half, Charlie Worth booted the ball into touch.
 Game over and it’s Armagh who have just done enough surviving a second half barrage to go through to Kingspan for their third semi final in three years.
 Might it be the Orchard County’s year ?